MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 Review the [naming conventions](./general-guidelines.md#naming-conventions) for any of the names that you are choosing for the Azure resources that you are going to be creating.

+### Command line alternatives

+- **Windows Batch**: With batch files you can simplify routine or repetitive tasks on Windows.
+A batch file is an unformatted text file that contains one or more commands and has a `.bat` or `.cmd` file name extension.
+When you type the file name at the command prompt, the `Cmd.exe` (or Command Prompt) from the Windows operating system runs the commands sequentially as they appear in the file.
+To create and execute a Windows Batch script:
+    1. Create a new file in a folder (i.e. the Desktop) in your computer running Windows.
+    2. Choose a filename and ensure the extension of the file is either `.bat` or `.cmd`, this is very important or the Operating System won't recognize the file as a script that can be run.
+    3. Edit the file using right-click on it, and copy/paste the Windows Bash snippets provided in this document.
+Just remember that variables need to be initialized before they are used, so they need to be placed higher within the Windows Batch file than the commands that use them.
+    4. Save the file.
+    5. To execute, simply right click on the file and select **Open**.

+- **Bash**: Bash is a Unix shell and command language, typically runs in a text window where the user types commands that cause actions.
+Bash can also read and execute commands from a file, called a shell script.
+To create and execute a Bash script:
+    1. Create a file in a directory in your computer running Linux/Unix.
+    1. Choose a filename and ensure the extension of the file is `.sh`, to identify it as a Bash script.
+    1. Use your favorite editor to open the file.
+    1. Ensure that that script includes `#!/bin/bash` at the very top.
+    1. Copy/paste the Bash snippets provided in this document.
+Just remember that variables need to be initialized before they are used, so they need to be placed higher within the Bash file than the commands that use them.
+    1. Save the file.
+    1. Ensure it has execution permissions using `chmod +x [SCRIPTNAME.sh]` substituting `[SCRIPTNAME.sh]` with your script.
+    1. To execute, simply use `./[SCRIPTNAME.sh]`.

 ### Command line general configuration variables and tools

 Regardless of what step you are working on, it's best practice to keep a set of general variables handy as they are foundational: